 Interns with their own research agenda benefit from opportunities to interact with permanent staff about their ideas and from opportunities to present their work at workshops, seminars, and brown bags.

 The EMRI program is available for recruitment to all areas of the Census Bureau and was established in 2018.
 The Center for Economic Studies has hired economists to work as research assistants on projects supporting improved measurement of our economy.
 The Center for Enterprise Dissemination has hired survey statisticians and economists to work with external researchers to facilitate the benefits to the Census Bureau of the external research program primarily conducted at the Federal Statistical Research Data Centers.
-The Economic Indicators Division has hired accountants to better understand the evolving role that accounting practices play in the ability of respondents (i.e. firms and establishments) to report on current economic surveys.
+The Economic Indicators Division has hired accountants to better understand the evolving role that accounting practices play in the ability of respondents (i.e., firms and establishments) to report on current economic surveys.
 Other units within the Research and Methodology Directorate have also leveraged the program.

 We seek interns who have successfully completed a full 4-year course of study in an accredited college or university leading to a bachelor's, master's or Ph.D. degree to provide research assistance to Ph.D. economists with research projects using confidential microdata.
 Relocation expenses may be paid.
 Please review the detailed information on the Qualification Standards page for additional information on the position title, series, and educational requirements for an Economist (0110 series) or a Survey Statistician (1530 series).

-Candidates who are considering joining EMRI should submit with their application a one-page summary of broad statistical research topic areas and programs.
 U.S. citizenship is required.
 The periods of internships are dependent on the underlying projects or funding supporting them but may last up to four years.
 The grade of the position is also subject to funding and the positive education requirements, qualifications and experience of the applicant.

 When new positions are available the Census Bureau may actively recruit for interns in a number of ways: